jongmp/Napoli-Polly/README.md

 **Exploring Alexa's ability to discern accents**

 ## Problem
-Accents aren’t always discerned by Amazon’s Alexa, and oftentimes, Alexa executes the wrong commands.
+Amazon has been increasing support for accessibility across various accents.
+However, from our person experience, Amazon’s Alexa appears to sometimes struggle to discerned by Amazon’s Alexa.

 ## Goal
 Our goal is to determine Alexa's ability to recognize different English accents.